 The inspiration from Disney movies is still present, featuring several characters like the mad hatter from Alice in Wonderland and Madam Mim as the final boss of sweet land.
 Still, it wasn’t gonna be just a simple retread of the first game.
 The best feature implemented by Yamamoto’s team is how Mickey and Donald are two different characters, with the levels adapting to the different styles of play, while also functioning as difficulty levels.

-Instead of the rather useless “practice mode” featured in Castle, playing as Mickey works as the “easy” mode, with Donald’s run being slightly harder and going through different stages.
+Instead of the rather useless “practice mode” featured in Castle, playing as Mickey works as the “easy” mode, with Donald’s run being slightly harder and taking the player through different stages.
 That is not all: the 2 players co-op game is also different from the single-player experience, requiring to work in pairs to overcome certain obstacles.
 It is definitely similar to how Nintendo, during the Wii period, would implement co-op in their Super Mario titles.
-While each playthrough is shorter than the original Castle of Illusion, finishing the game at least twice to see everything makes World the longest Illusion game yet.
+While each playthrough is shorter than the original Castle of Illusion, finishing the game at least twice to see everything, makes World the longest Illusion game yet.

 It might have something to do with the range of the attack itself, even though it is never entirely clear how and why.
 Consulting the manual doesn’t solve the mystery, since it just recites “sometimes it takes more than one sweep with the cape to make the enemy disappear”.
-Well, thanks for nothing; luckily it is not a problem that gets in the way of the gameplay.
+Luckily it is not a problem that gets in the way of the gameplay.
 The player can grab health-restoring items and one-ups, there are also cards to be collected; a full 52 deck grants an extra life, which is something I don’t think I managed to do once in my years of playing.

 The mountain level, the (fantastic) underwater level, the hedge maze: every set piece is memorable and enriched with great level design.
 Yamamoto’s team would – sadly – disband after the release of World of Illusion, she went on to work full time for Disney as a producer, since then she’s been dedicated full time to the Kingdom Hearts series.

-The 8-bit Illusions
+More Disney platformers - The 8-bit Illusions

 Yoshio Yoshida – the 8bit platformer veteran

-The Master System version does indeed feature different levels, enemies and bosses; still, the only real notable difference in playing is that Mickey can’t collect projectiles, but he can still throw everything found lying around: chests, rocks, etc. This, along with the sprites being smaller, entails that the game is slightly more difficult than its 16bit counterpart.
+The Master System version does indeed feature different levels, enemies and bosses; still, the only real notable difference in playing is that Mickey can’t collect projectiles, but he can still throw everything found lying around: chests, rocks, etc. This, along with the sprites being smaller, entails that the game is slightly more difficult than its 16 bit counterpart.
 A design feature that I remember hugely appreciated back in the day – and still do – is being able to choose the order in which to tackle the stages, instead of following a strict path.
 A zero-cost design choice, sadly missed in the Genesis version, that brings that small drop of personalization and variety to the gameplay flow.

 The stages are all colorful and filled with original ideas, with the library probably being my favourite: the cup of tea that Mickey swims in, the book bugs, the letters that split into smaller letters when pounded on.
 The confectionery level – unique to the 8 bit version – is also a stand-out, with chocolate seas to traverse, candies to pound upon and a big chocolate block boss to defeat… with blocks!
 The clock tower, on the other hand, brings strong Castlevania vibes which are always interesting in what is otherwise a cutesy Disney platformer.